surniaulula/wpsso-strip-schema-microdata/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added removal of ld+json scripts from the webpage body.
+	* Added removal of application/ld+json scripts from the webpage body.
 * *Bugfixes*
 	* None
 * *Developer Notes*